rlustemberg/titanium-branch-deep-linking-attribution/README.md

 ## Demo App

-There's a full demo app embedded in the repository, but you should also check out our live demo: Branch Monster Factory.
+There's a full demo app [embedded in the repository](https://github.com/BranchMetrics/titanium-branch-deep-linking/tree/master/testbed), but you should also check out our live demo: Branch Monster Factory.
 We've open sourced the Branchster's app as well if you'd like to dig in.

+To setup the testbed app, please check out the [respective instructions](https://github.com/BranchMetrics/titanium-branch-deep-linking/tree/master/testbed) in the folder.
 ___

 ## Register Your App